melodyfff/py/README.md

-# py
+# Python

-have fun in pyhton
+Just have fun in pyhton